Kin (The Last of Us): Filming

 Christine A. Maier worked as cinematographer for the episode.
-Preparations took place in Canmore, Alberta—the stand-in for Jackson—from November 1–16, 2021, followed by production from November 15–20, with Pascal, Ramsey, and Luna present on set; approximately 300 extras were used, as well as horses.
+Preparations took place in Canmore, Alberta—the stand-in for Jackson—from November 1–16, 2021, followed by production from November 15–20, with Pascal, Ramsey, and Luna present on set; several horses and around 300 extras were used.
 Most businesses in the town signed agreements regarding the show's impact, with the production paying between CA$1,000 and CA$1,500 per day.
+Willow Lane Barn near Olds, Alberta, was used for filming in some Jackson scenes.

-Production designer John Paino wanted Jackson to show the "natural beauty" of the Midwest to contrast with the "concrete" of the previous locations.
-His team built greenhouses and stables on empty parking lots, and added details to the existing buildings in Canmore.
-The 30 ft log wall was built on a major street in the town; it needed to be opened to allow traffic to pass.
-Joel and Tommy's conversation at a bar was filmed in the Wainwright Hotel in Heritage Park Historical Village, which Paino felt "fit the Western rustic thing".

-In late November, filming occurred at Mount Royal University and the Southern Alberta Institute of Technology (SAIT), expected to recreate the fictional University of Eastern Colorado from the game.
-Snow was removed at SAIT and foliage was added to both locations to produce an autumnal setting. Žbanić completed production on December 9.
+Production designer John Paino wanted Jackson to show the "natural beauty" of the Midwest to contrast with the previous locations' "concrete".
+His team built greenhouses and stables on empty parking lots and added details to existing buildings in Canmore.
+The 30 ft log wall was built on a major street; it needed to be opened to allow traffic to pass.
+Joel and Tommy's bar conversation was filmed at the Wainwright Hotel in Heritage Park Historical Village, which Paino felt "fit the Western rustic thing".
+In late November, filming occurred at Mount Royal University and the Southern Alberta Institute of Technology (SAIT), recreating the fictional University of Eastern Colorado.
+Snow was removed and foliage added to produce an autumnal setting. Žbanić completed production on December 9.

 Reception

 Broadcast and ratings

 The episode aired on HBO on February 19, 2023.
 The episode had 7.8 million viewers in the United States on its first night, including linear viewers and streams on HBO Max.
 On linear television, it had 841,000 viewers, with a 0.28 ratings share.
+On HBO Max, it was streamed for approximately 759.6 million minutes from February 20 to 26.
 Viewers noticed two shots in which production members were briefly visible; they were digitally erased from the episode several days later.